Breast reduction can relieve many of the problems associated with the excess size of large breasts

 Symptoms and Discomforts from Large Breasts

 Size does matter but big is not always beautiful or comfortable.
 Such is the case of having super large breasts.
 While some women think massive breasts are a blessing, many of those who actually have them think they are a curse.
-Back pains, shoulder pains, neck pains, even headaches are often associated with extremely well-endowed breasts.
+Back pains, shoulder pains, neck pains, and even headaches are often associated with extremely well-endowed breasts.
 They may also have difficulty fitting into commercially available brassieres.

 If you have this problem, you may also feel self-conscious about it.
 You might feel paranoid that when men look at you, all they ever see are your gigantic boobs.
 You may try to camouflage them by wearing loose clothing or dropping your shoulders, distorting not only your body image but also your posture.
 Fortunately, smaller and firmer breasts are possible with breast reduction and lift surgery.

 Breast reduction and lift surgery can relieve many of the discomforts by correcting excessive breast weight, size, and droopiness.
-The breast reduction procedure, also called reduction mammaplasty, gives overly top heavy body shapes better proportion while preserving the nice curves that make a woman’s body feminine and beautiful.
+The breast reduction procedure, also called reduction mammaplasty, gives overly top-heavy body shapes better proportion while preserving the nice curves that make a woman’s body feminine and beautiful.

 Like breast augmentation, breast reduction is typically performed on women.
 However, men may also suffer from breast enlargement medically known as gynecomastia, and may also benefit from male breast reduction.
 Women with oversized, pendulous breasts particularly gigantomastia are also excellent candidates for breast reduction and lift surgery.
 Gigantomastia is a rare connective tissue disorder that makes the breast balloon to over 600 grams (the average weight of one’s breasts is estimated to be around 200 grams).
 Studies show that gigantomastia appears to be a result of abnormal hormonal activity.